What Is Cash Dividend?

-- The Ex-dividend date will be April 25 indicating any new shareholders hereon are not eligible for the dividend.
+- The ex-dividend date will be April 25, indicating any new shareholders hereon are not eligible for the dividend.
 It covers up the T+2 aspect.

 - The time frame between March 28 and April 24 is when the shares are trading cum dividend.
-If any new shareholder joins till April 24, they are eligible for dividend facility.
+If any new shareholder joins till April 24, they are eligible for a dividend facility.

-Let’s say if the price of the above stock was trading at $12 prior to the event and it the following date, it falls to $11.50.
+Let’s say if the price of the above stock was trading at $12 before the event and it the following date, it falls to $11.50.
 Assuming Mr’ C’ retains all the shares and there is no change in the Nominal value:

 - The market value of the shares prior to the event = $12*150 (shares) = $1,800